The Voice (Australian TV series): Season 4 (2015)

 Jessie J and Benji Madden.
 On 22 February 2015, Sonia Kruger was announced as the new co-host.
-Ellie Drennan was announced the winner with Joe Moore in second place, Nathan Hawes in third, and Liam Maihi in fourth.
+Ellie Drennan of Team Jessie was announced the winner with Joe Moore in second place, Nathan Hawes in third, and Liam Maihi in fourth.

 Season 5 (2016)

 In July 2015, it was confirmed that The Voice would return in 2016.
 Jessie J, Goodrem and The Madden Brothers were announced as returning coaches; Martin was replaced by Ronan Keating.
-On 28 December 2015, McMullen announced he would not be returning as host of The Voice.
+McMullen announced he would not be returning as host of The Voice after the first four seasons.
 The season began airing on 1 May 2016.
-Alfie Arcuri was announced the winner with Adam Ladell in second place, Tash Lockhart in third, and Ellen Reed in fourth.
+Alfie Arcuri of Team Delta was announced the winner with Adam Ladell in second place, Tash Lockhart in third, and Ellen Reed in fourth.

 Season 6 (2017)

 In November 2016, it was confirmed that Goodrem would be returning as a coach on the show for her fifth season and that she would be joined by former coach, Seal, returning after a three-season absence.
 The following month, former The Voice UK coach, Boy George, was announced as the third coach.
 In December 2016, it was confirmed that former The X Factor UK judge and singer, Kelly Rowland, would be the fourth and final coach.
 The season began airing on 24 April 2017.
-Judah Kelly was announced the winner with Hoseah Partsch in second place, Fasika Ayallew in third, and Lucy Sugerman in fourth.
+Judah Kelly of Team Delta was announced the winner with Hoseah Partsch in second place, Lucy Sugerman in third, and Fasika Ayallew in fourth.

 Season 7 (2018)

 On 11 October 2017, the series was renewed for a seventh season and it was announced that Goodrem, George and Rowland would all return.
 On 14 December 2017, Nine announced Joe Jonas would replace Seal as the fourth judge for the seventh season.
 The season began airing on 15 April 2018.
-Sam Perry was announced as the winner with The Voice Kids finalist Bella Paige in second place, Sheldon Riley in third, and Aydan Calafiore in fourth.
+Sam Perry of Team Kelly was announced as the winner with The Voice Kids finalist Bella Paige in second place, Sheldon Riley in third, and Aydan Calafiore in fourth.

 Season 8 (2019)

 On 17 October 2018, the series was renewed for an eighth season and it was announced that Goodrem, George and Rowland would all return.
 On 14 November 2018, Nine announced Guy Sebastian would replace Jonas as the fourth judge for the eighth season.
 The season began airing on 19 May 2019.

 This season, only the Semifinals and the Grand Finale were broadcast live.
-Each coach was allowed to advance a top four to the Finals: Diana Rouvas was announced as the winner with Daniel Shaw in second, Zeek Power in third, and Jordan Anthony in fourth.
+Each coach was allowed to advance a top four to the Finals: Diana Rouvas of Team George was announced as the winner with Daniel Shaw in second, Zeek Power in third, and Jordan Anthony in fourth.